Canadian defendant to stand trial for drug smuggling in China

-The official website of Liaoning High People’s Court released a statement on Wednesday saying the court will accept and hear the case of appellant Schellenberg at 2pm local time Saturday.
+The official website of the court released a statement on Wednesday saying the court will accept the appeal of the defendant Schellenberg at 2pm local time Saturday.

 The relevant governmental departments confirmed with Global Times Schellenberg's identity as a Canadian citizen.